 During the year ended June 30, 2012, Rochester Youth Outreach, a ministry to neighborhood youth, became part of His Branches.
-The revenue and expense of this activity is not material, but the revenue is included under Unrestricted Donations on the Statement of Activities and the expense is included in the Local column of the Statement of Functional Expenses.
+Since this activity has been almost inactive during the years presented, its revenue and expense are not material, but the revenue is included under Unrestricted Donations on the Statement of Activities and the expense is included in the Local column of the Statement of Functional Expenses.

-The Arnett Block Association has become an activity of His Branches, no longer just in a collaborative relationship.
-Likewise, its revenue is included under Unrestricted Donations on the Statement of Activities and the expense is included in the Local column of the Statement of Functional Expenses.
-See also Note K.
+His Branches Community, formerly known as Arnett Block Association is an activity of His Branches.
+Its revenue is included under Unrestricted Donations on the Statement of Activities and the expense is included in the Local column of the Statement of Functional Expenses.